AIMS-Madison/Neural-Dynamical-Operator/README.md

 # Continous Spatial-Temporal Model

-## Short-term States Prediction & Long-term Statistics Matching for Complex Systems
+## Short-term States Prediction & Long-term Statistics Matching for Complex Dynamical Systems

 This repository contains the code for the paper: